omundy/learn-git-milestones/README.md

 - [ ] Select on your file(s) in Unstaged changes and confirm your changes match what you expect to see
 - [ ] Double click on each file with changes to stage them
-- [ ] ✏️ Commit your changes directly to the master branch with the message `commit #4 from Atom`
+- [ ] ✏️ Commit your changes directly to the main branch with the message `commit #4 from Atom`